United States v. The Amistad: Initial court proceedings

 A case before the circuit court in Hartford, Connecticut, was filed in September 1839, charging the Africans with mutiny and murder on La Amistad.
+Roger Sherman Baldwin, an attorney from New Haven who had served on that city's town board as well as in the state legislature, represented the Africans.

 The court ruled that it lacked jurisdiction, because the alleged acts took place on a Spanish ship in Spanish waters.
 It was entered into the docket books of the federal court as United States v.
 Cinque, et al.